RTOS

 Overview

-In Nuclei SDK, we have support four most-used RTOSes in the world, FreeRTOS, UCOSII, ThreadX and RT-Thread from China.
+In Nuclei SDK, we have support four most-used RTOSes in the world, FreeRTOS, UCOSII, ThreadX and RT-Thread Nano.

 Our RTOS port require Nuclei ECLIC interrupt controller, please make sure your Nuclei CPU is configured with ECLIC present.